Plan Z By Zola Review - Does This Diet Work?

 Extreme Calorie Count– “Another Concern?”

 While creating a severe energy deficit will obviously lead to weight-loss, there are other options.
 When a user finishes after about three months, he or she may choose to repeat it or move on, but how sustainable is an 800 calorie per day diet?
 Is depriving your body of food a safe choice?
 The plan recommends avoidance of exercise for the duration of the program – a red flag to us.

 “In the long-run, very low-calorie diets aren’t more effective than more modest diets.
 Once you go off a diet, you need to change your lifestyle, committing to healthy eating and regular physical activity,” says an article on WebMD.

 “Absolutely these diets must be done under the care of a doctor.
 These things are not without risk,” says nutrition expert Dr. Melina Jampolis on CNN.com.

 Our research has shown if there is some particular part of a diet program that is especially troublesome (unrealistic changes, too expensive), then the likelihood of long-term success is slim.
 If Plan Z does in fact cut calories too drastically and costs too much, this could be a problem.

 One issue we have is this plan relies on the ZR50 reduction formula.
-It is a homeopathic spray containing calcarea carbonica, nux vomica, taraxacum and magnesium phosphorica used to relieve the negative effects of an extreme low-calorie diet.
+It is a homeopathic spray containing calcarea carbonica, nux vomica, taraxacum and magnesium phosphorica.
+These are used to relieve the negative effects of an extreme low-calorie diet.
 These remedies are not clinically verified nor is homeopathy recognized by the medical community.
 Plan Z’s promise to alter, or “reboot,” your metabolism is also unsubstantiated.